 But, unfortunately, Tropicana Probiotic Juice is NO GOOD FOR YOUR GUT.
 Seriously, not good.
 The idea that putting a few probiotics in a beverage overflowing with sugar is beyond comprehension.
 It’s what I call health-washing.

 In fact, Tropicana Probiotic Juice is loaded with sugar and is terrible for your gut health – quite the opposite of what it was created to do.

 Each 8 oz serving contains a whooping 28 grams of sugar to be exact.
 Twenty eight grams of sugar!
 Let that soak in for a minute.

-(Plus, sugar is an highly addictive and extremely inflammatory food.
+(Plus, sugar is an highly addictive and an extremely inflammatory food.
 So much for healing your body, right?)